 - the cost of our labor and materials;

 - · the cost of suitable replacement vessels;

 - customer/market requirements;

-- · increases in the size of our fleet; and
+- increases in the size of our fleet; and

-- governmental regulations and maritime self-regulatory organization standards relating to safety, security or the environment.
+- · governmental regulations and maritime self-regulatory organization standards relating to safety, security or the environment.

 Our significant maintenance and replacement capital expenditures will reduce the amount of cash we have available for distribution to our unitholders.
-Any costs associated with scheduled drydocking until December 31, 2013 are included in a daily fee that we pay the Manager under a management agreement.
-In October 2011, we fixed the rate with the Manager for the period from November 17, 2011 until December 31, 2013 at: (a) \$4,650 daily rate per owned Ultra-Handymax vessel, (b) \$4,550 daily rate per Panamax vessel and (c) \$5,650 daily rate per Capesize vessel, while the term of the management agreement is until December 31, 2017.
-From January 1, 2014 to December 31, 2017, we expect that we will reimburse the Manager for all of the actual operating costs and expenses it incurs in connection with the management of our fleet, which may result in significantly higher fees for that period.
-In the event our management agreement is not renewed, we will separately deduct estimated capital expenditures associated with drydocking from our operating surplus in addition to estimated replacement capital expenditures.
+In October 2013, we amended the existing management agreement with the Manager to fix the fees for the ship management services of our owned fleet until December 31, 2015 at a daily rate of: (a) \$4,000 per Ultra-Handymax vessel; (b) \$4,100 per Panamax vessel; (c) \$5,100 per Capesize vessel effective January 1, 2014 through December 31, 2015; and (d) \$6,500 per Post-Panamax container vessel effective from the date of delivery of such vessel to the Navios Partners' owned fleet through December 31, 2015, while the term of the management agreement is until December 31, 2017.
+Intermediate and special survey expenses (including drydocking expenses) will be reimbursed at cost under the management agreement.
+From January 1, 2016 to December 31, 2017, we expect that we will reimburse the Manager for all of the actual operating costs and expenses it incurs in connection with the management of our fleet.